In this guide we’ll look at the best sledge hammers.

 Sledge hammers come in a range of weights suitable for different tasks.
-The most common are 7, 10, and 14lb.
-You can also buy a mini sledge hammer that has a 4lb head and a shorter handle, that is great in more confined spaces.
+The most common are 7, 10, and 14 lb sledge hammers.
+You can also buy a mini sledge hammer that has a 4 lb head and a shorter handle, that is great in more confined spaces.

 When choosing a sledge hammer you will need to consider tasks in hand as well as your own strength and confidence in using the tool.
-Clearly you should select a heavier weight sledge hammer if you are strong and experienced and have tougher demolition jobs to perform.
-For those with less strength and experience then a 7 or 10lb hammer might be a better choice.
+Clearly you should select a heavier weight such as a 14 lb sledge hammer if you are strong and experienced and have tougher demolition jobs to perform.
+For those with less strength and experience then a 7 or 10 lb sledge hammer might be a better choice.
 It will still get the job done, though it may take a little more time.

-For smaller jobs then a smaller hammer like the Roughneck Mini Sledge Hammer will be adequate and if you are working in confined spaces then a mini sledge hammer would make the perfect choice.
+For smaller jobs then a small sledge hammer like the Roughneck Mini Sledge Hammer will be adequate and if you are working in confined spaces then a mini sledge hammer would make the perfect choice.

 A heavy sledge hammer does take some strength to use.
 However, it is the long swinging range and heavy head that give a sledge hammer its force and impact.